-Natural disasters, such as earthquakes, hurricanes, floods or tornadoes, have affected the business of Axtel and its suppliers and customers in the past and could do so in the future.
-If similar events occur in the future, there may be business interruptions, which could adversely affect material results of operations.
+Natural disasters, such as earthquakes, hurricanes, floods or tornadoes, have affected Axtel's business and its suppliers and customers in the past and could do so in the future.
+If similar events occur in the future, there may be business interruptions, which could adversely and materially affect the Company's results of operations.
 In addition, the business could be affected by epidemics or health outbreaks, disrupting business operations.
-We have not taken any written preventive measures or contingency plans to combat any future outbreaks or any epidemics.
+Axtel has not taken any written preventive measures or contingency plans to combat any future outbreaks or any epidemics.

-Terrorist attacks or the continuing threat of terrorism or organized crime in Mexico and in other countries, the potential for military action in this regard and the increase of security measures in response to such threats could lead to a significant World level.
+Terrorist attacks or the continuing threat of terrorism or organized crime in Mexico and in other countries, the potential for military action in this regard and the increase of security measures in response to such threats could lead to a significant impact in world level trading.
 These activities, their possible escalation and the violence associated with them could have a negative impact on the Mexican economy or our operations in the future.
 Additionally, some political events could lead to prolonged periods of uncertainty that would adversely affect business, financial condition, results of operations and prospects.

-1.3.5) Risks Related to the CPOs
+1.4.5) Risks Related to the CPOs